facebook/relay/website/docs/guides/persisted-queries.md

 <OssOnly>

-To execute client requests that send persisted queries instead of query text, your server will need to be able to lookup the query text corresponding to each id.
+To execute client requests that send persisted queries instead of query text, your server will need to be able to lookup the query text corresponding to each ID.
 Typically this will involve saving the output of the `queryMap.json` JSON file to a database or some other storage mechanism, and retrieving the corresponding text for the ID specified by a client.

 Additionally, your implementation of `relayLocalPersisting.js` could directly save queries to the database or other storage.